14-16 April 2026 Astana, Kazakhstan

 From Resource Quarry to Strategic Hub

 An analytical outlook on the trends, legislative reforms, and strategic partnerships shaping Kazakhstan’s mining sector.
-Despite global economic shifts, the sector remains a cornerstone of the national economy, driven by >$1 billion in geological exploration investment.

 Macro Indicators & 2026 Goals